erikeidt/Draconum/README.md

 question has a large range of operator precedences.
 The deeper the precedences the more re-examining of each token.)

-The scanner is super simple: it doesn't assemble tokens but rather only variables & constants, like string literals and numbers.
+The scanner is super simple: it doesn't assemble tokens but rather only variables & constants like string literals and numbers.
 We leave operator token parsing to the parser, which it does in context.